-Key Person insurance covers people in your business, such as an owner, partner or key employee, should they die or leave the business due to illness or injury.
+Key Person insurance covers people in your business, such as an owner, partner or key employee, if they die or leave the business due to illness or injury.
 It’s is designed to help keep your business financially sound following the loss of a valuable person.

 How does Key Person insurance work?